EVENTS AT SEA

 Norwegian Cruise Line

 Because of damage to the forward thrust bearing in the ship's Azipod system, stops at Fanning Island have been cancelled for cruises through April 25.
-The ship will then enter drydock one week early.
+The ship will then enter dry dock one week early.

 Those on the cancelled cruise: full refund plus 25% of the amount paid for this cruise off a future cruise.

-Cancellation / Propulasion
+Cancellation / Propulsion

 Problems